wojciechszmelczerczyk/js-ecommerce-data-fetch/README.md

 ## API

-Table below present functions which are responsible for data fetching.
+Table below presents functions which are responsible for data fetching from REST API.

+`Resources` is only name convention here to generalize usage of an API endpoints.

+You can click specific endpoint in order to get more in-depth information about usage.

 | METHOD |               Endpoint                |
 | :----: | :-----------------------------------: |